Kirthiga7/Data-Warehouse-Project/SQL_Scripts/2) Silver.md

 WHERE sls_prd_key NOT IN(SELECT prd_key FROM silver.crm_prd_info); --No Result
 --So we can connect sales with customer and product table
 ```
-Check for invalid date.
+**Check for invalid date**

 Negative numbers or zeros can't be cast to a date
 ```sql
 SELECT *
 FROM bronze.crm_sales_details